 Fennel has long been used as a remedy for flatulence and indigestion in traditional medicines.

 Fennel seed decoction or added as a spice in food has been found to increase breast milk secretion in nursing mothers.

 Fennel water often is used in newborn babies to relieve colic pain and help aid digestion.

-Fennel seed oil is used to relieve coughs, bronchitis and as massage oil to cure joint pains.
+Fennel seed oil is used to relieve coughs, and bronchitis and as a massage oil to cure joint pains.

-Fennel seeds exude anise like sweet fruity-aroma when rubbed between fingers.
-Its herb parts, including tender growing tops, root-bulb, dried stalks, and seeds are used extensively in a wide variety of cuisines all over the world.
+Fennel seeds exude anise-like sweet fruity aroma when rubbed between fingers.
+Its herb parts, including tender growing tips, root-bulb, dried stalks, and seeds are used extensively in a wide variety of dishes all over the world.

-In order to keep their fragrance and flavor intact, fennel is generally ground just before preparing dishes or whole seeds are gently toasted under light-heat before using them in a recipe.
+In order to keep their fragrance and flavor intact, fennel is generally milled just before preparing dishes, or whole seeds are gently toasted under light heat before using them in a recipe.